Linuxfabrik/monitoring-plugins/fortios-sensor/README.md

 # Check "fortios-sensor" - Overview

-The check fteches detailed sensor information.
+The check fetches detailed sensor information.

 We recommend to run this check every 15 minutes.